donsolana/Xgboost_pred/README.md

 # Xgboost Prediction

-This project contains xgboost dev and deployement
+This project contains xgboost dev and deployment